Sixto Escobar: Undisputed world bantamweight title

 distinction.
 On November 13, 1935, Escobar became the first Puerto Rican to win a title fight in the first round, defeating "Indian" Quintana by knockout.

 This outcome made it possible to organize a fight against Louis Salica, it was the first time that Escobar fought a title fight in Puerto Rico.
 The card was promoted by Arturo Gigante and Gustavo Jiménez Sicardó.
 Escobar won the fight by unanimous decision, while Jack Dempsey served as referee.
 He participated in Mike Jacobs's "Carnival of Champions" on September 23, 1937 and lost the title to Harry Jeffra by unanimous decision.
 Shortly after, he recovered from this loss and he returned to the gym; he defeated Johnny Defoe in a preparatory contest.
 On February 20, 1938, Escobar faced Jeffra in a rematch organized at the El Escambrón baseball park in Puerta de Tierra.
 He won the contest by unanimous decision, scoring three knockdowns.
 This became an early example of fights that attracted the attention and criticism of boxing analysts, particularly those in New York.
 On April 2, 1939, Escobar defeated Kayo Morgan before a sold-out crowd of 15,000 at the Estadio Sixto Escobar, which had been inaugurated three years earlier.
 After this fight, he received The Ring Bantamweight Championship, which was presented by the magazine's editor, Nat Fleischer.
 Later in 1939, Escobar received a draft notice from the United States Army, ordering him to take a physical exam for possible military service.
 He and his manager presented the issue to the Puerto Rico Boxing Commission, managing to receive a postponement of two months before surrendering his title.
 On April 6, 1940, Escobar fought Simón Chávez for ten rounds in what ended as a draw.
 Escobar then fought some short non-title fights, of which he lost four, all by points.
 On December 2, 1940, Escobar participated in his last professional fight, losing to a ten-round decision to Harry Jeffra.
 Throughout his career Escobar avoided being knocked down or out in any fight, all of his losses being by decision.
-In April 1941, he was drafted to the United States Army and participated in World War II.
+In April 1941, he was drafted to the United States Army and participated in World War II obtaining the rank of Technician fifth grade.